-Todd’s only small complaint is that the crust does not yield easily enough to the fork.
+The one small complaint (from husband) is that the crust does not yield easily enough to the fork.
 Still, the contrast between the crispy crust and the soft ice cream is very nice and I’ll probably make this recipe again the same way.

 The original recipe said to use a 10 inch springform pan.
 This would give you a wider cake with a thinner crust.
 I only have a 9 inch springform pans so I used that and was happy with the result.